Goldman Sachs Thinks Airbus Group SE's Stock is Going to Recover

-In a report released today, Chris Hallam from Goldman Sachs maintained a Buy rating on Airbus Group SE (EADSF), with a price target of EUR87.10.
-The company’s shares closed last Tuesday at $57.60, close to its 52-week low of $50.87.
+Goldman Sachs analyst Chris Hallam maintained a Buy rating on Airbus Group SE (EADSF) today and set a price target of EUR87.10.
+The company’s shares closed last Tuesday at $58.00, close to its 52-week low of $50.87.

-Airbus Group SE has an analyst consensus of Moderate Buy, with a price target consensus of $94.32, a 65.5% upside from current levels.
-In a report issued on April 7, Jefferies also maintained a Buy rating on the stock with a EUR80.00 price target.
+Currently, the analyst consensus on Airbus Group SE is a Moderate Buy with an average price target of $86.50, representing a 48.8% upside.
+In a report issued on April 16, Kepler Capital also maintained a Buy rating on the stock with a EUR77.00 price target.

 See today’s analyst top recommended stocks >>